hipe/tmx/lib/skylab/headless/doc/issues/019-the-common-triad.md

   what is being requested, I think that no more information needs to be emitted to the client.
-This might be because I think I have fulfilled an exceptional end-goal of a request (i.e. just create some file or emit some debugging info, then exit).
+This might be because I think I have fulfilled an exceptional end-goal of a request (i.e. just create some file or call_digraph_listeners some debugging info, then exit).
 It might also be because some necessary resource was unavailable, in which case I have emitted events expressing information to this end."